google/dspl/docs/dspl2-spec.md

 }
 ```

-Where CSV file `countries.csv` has a column 'parentValue' with values of 'eu' or 'non-eu'.
+Where CSV file `countries.csv` has a column 'parent' with values of 'eu' or 'non-eu'.

 ### TimeDimension